antronerds/r2-tutorials/docs/Adapting_R2.md

 Step 6: Cooperate through R2: sharing tracks, creating communities
 ---------------

 1. Cooperation is of great importance in scientific research.
 You probably want to share the tracks created above with other people in your group.
 For this reason R2 features the Communities.
+Communities are different from user groups, which is important to remember.
+User groups are granting a user access to datasets and their associated annotation.
+On the other hand, communities are a way by which any user can share grouping variables (tracks), lists of genes (gene categories), megasampler presets or genome browser views with any (group of ) other R2 user(s).
+A user can generate multiple communities and invite other users to share such feature with.

     Creating a community is done by clicking 'Community' in the 'User Options' menu (Figure 31).

 	![](_static/images/AdaptingR2_Community.png "Figure    32: Community in the User Options menu")